fitchtech/azure-devops/docs/steps/code/dotNetTests.md

           testRunTitle: 'CLI Test' # Optional: Provides a name for the test run
           publishTestResults: true # Optional: default is false.
 Enabling this option will generate a test results TRX file in $(Agent.TempDirectory) and results will be published

-      dotNetProjects: '*.sln' # Optional: File matching pattern to Visual Studio solution (*.sln) or dotNet project (*.csproj) to restore.
+      projects: '*.sln' # Optional: File matching pattern to Visual Studio solution (*.sln) or dotNet project (*.csproj) to restore.
 Useful when there's many tests in a solution or publish artifacts of dotNet after tests
-      dotNetVersion: '3.1.x' # Optional: if param has value, use dotNet version task inserted
+      version: '3.1.x' # Optional: if param has value, use dotNet version task inserted
-      dotNetFeed: '' # Optional: GUID of Azure artifact feed.
+      feedRestore: '' # Optional: GUID of Azure artifact feed.
 Use when projects restore NuGet artifacts from a private feed
-      dotNetArguments: '' # Optional: Additional arguments for dotNetProjects if dotNetCommand is build or publish.
+      arguments: '' # Optional: Additional arguments for projects if command is build or publish.
 Excluding '--no-restore' and '--output' as they are predefined
-      dotNetCommand: restore # restore (default) | build | publish
+      command: restore # restore (default) | build | publish
       publish: '' # Default: $(Common.TestResultsDirectory) | publish: '' will disable the publish task
       publishArtifact: 'artifactName' # Default: $(Build.DefinitionName)_$(System.JobName)
     # postSteps: Optional: inserts stepList before publish and clean